e27182/nRF52832_pesky/README.md

 Working on fetching data from MPU9250 with official Invensense SDK.

-##Prerequisites
+##What you will need

 1. nRF5 SDK - https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF5-SDK (all code adapted for SDK 12.0.0)
-2. ARM GCC Toolchain - https://devzone.nordicsemi.com/tutorials/7/ (I do not use Eclipse yet, just plain GCC, so you could skip part about Eclipse configuration)
+2. ARM GCC Toolchain - https://devzone.nordicsemi.com/tutorials/7/ (I do not use Eclipse yet, just plain GCC, so you could skip part about Eclipse configuration.
+Also, please, read "How to use it" section before following the tutorial as you need to clone this repo to empty folder, before unpacking SDK there)
 3. JLink from SEGGER - I'm using EDU version and have no plans to make it to production
 4. MSYS2 - https://msys2.github.io/ (I use Windows as development environment)
 ..* .bash_profile - you should add JLink and GCC to you PATH, like below